kuzudb/kuzu-docs/docs/cypher/data-manipulation-clauses/delete.md

 ------------
 ```

-To delete every records in the database.
+For example, to delete every record in the database, you can do the following:
 ```
 MATCH (n) DETACH DELETE n;
 ```